 layout and production: Joe Martz and St. Jacobs Printery

-board of directors: Alister Thomas (Chair), Tom Wilhelm (Treasurer), Anna Beard (Secretary), Mary Dever, Kerri Hutchinson, Patrick Jocsak, Alexis Motuz, Robbie Patterson, Jennifer Will, Carol Acton (ex officio), Tristanne Connolly (ex officio)
+board of directors: Alister Thomas (Chair), Tom Wilhelm (Treasurer), Catherine Brunskill (Publicity), Kerri Hutchinson (Communications), Patrick Jocsak, Alysia Kolentsis, Alexis Motuz, D.B.
+Scott, Jennifer Will, Carol Acton (ex officio), Tristanne Connolly (ex officio)

 The New Quarterly, as always, is grateful to the institutions and individuals who support our work: to St. Jerome’s University which houses us; to the University of Waterloo in conjunction with the Ontario Student Assistance Program for paying our student interns; to St. Jacob’s Printery for services various; to our Board of Directors and our many volunteers extraordinaire, both in the editorial ranks and in the office; to Carolyn & Bill Pegg for countless hours spent organizing and running charity bingo sessions on our behalf; to the funders of our contest prizes—the late Edna Staebler, the family of Nick Blatchford, and the English Department at St. Jerome’s University; to our funders at the national, provincial, and municipal level (listed below); and to the many readers, friends, and family who have made donations in the last year: